OctopusDeploy/blog/blog/2023-05/manifests-from-git/index.md

 * and the second app at the end (e.g. `/configuration/web-*.yaml`).

 You might notice that a file like `/configuration-db-configmap.yaml` will be referenced twice.
-It's not neat, but the deployment will work anyway (unless it includes jobs, the second deployment typically wont have any effect).
+It's not neat, but the deployment will work anyway (unless it includes jobs, the second deployment typically won't have any effect).

 There is also nothing wrong with using the same files multiple times in different steps.
-In this case, you can consider the files templates and change them with [Octopus variables](https://octopus.com/docs/projects/variables) embedded in YAML.
+In this case, you can consider the files as templates and change them with [Octopus variables](https://octopus.com/docs/projects/variables) embedded in YAML.

 You can also use [structured configuration variables](https://octopus.com/blog/structured-variables-raw-kubernetes-yaml) if you don't want to change your YAML files, so you can still use them for deployments outside of Octopus.